pith. sign in

 Core claim

-The central claim is that the set of Iitaka volumes of pairs of varieties satisfies the DCC property.
-For usual pairs this holds with real coefficients; for generalised pairs the same conclusion follows once natural boundedness assumptions are added.
+The central claim is that the set of Iitaka volumes of a given set of pairs of varieties satisfies the DCC property.
+This is established both when the coefficients are allowed to be real numbers and when the pairs are generalised pairs, provided natural boundedness assumptions hold.

 What carries the argument